 BorgBackup shared folder on the DSM and add the public key to your BorgBase.com account.

-In this step we will add a daily task to execute the backup script.
+In this step we will add a daily task to create a new Borg archive.
 This is all done in the web interface and you can choose all kinds of daily, weekly or monthly backup frequencies.

 First return to the Control Panel, enabled switch to Advanced Mode in the top-left and open Task Scheduler